-In Connecticut, "reckless driving" is a crime.
-Generally, a person can be convicted of reckless driving for operating a vehicle:
+In Connecticut, a person can be convicted of reckless driving for operating a vehicle:

 And for any reckless driving offense that's committed in a construction zone, the fines are doubled.